-In the Shop Floor App, Operators can report the actual quantities of ingredients consumed for a specific Manufacturing Order.
-They can either indicate the planned quantity or change the consumed quantity if it's different from planned.
+In the Shop Floor App, Operators can report the actual quantities of ingredients consumed for a specific Manufacturing order (MO).
+They can indicate the planned quantity or change the consumed quantity if it's different from the planned.

-This enables the Operators to report waste or deviance from the planned consumption for any reason.
-If the actual quantity is often higher or lower than the planned quantity, maybe the planned quantity should be reconsidered.
+Doing so enables Operators to report waste or deviance from the planned consumption.
+If the actual quantity is often higher or lower than the planned quantity, you may want to reconsider the planned quantity.

-The actual quantity of ingredients used is asked at the time of completing a task in the Shop Floor App.
+The actual quantity of ingredients used is prompted when a task is completed in the Shop Floor App.
 It is asked for each task separately.
 The Operator can leave additional comments on the quantity consumed for each ingredient.

-To identify the tracked ingredients the operator can use the shop floor control app barcode scanning option with a smart device camera.
+To identify the tracked ingredients, the operator can use the Shop Floor App barcode scanning option with a smart device camera.
 Read more

-You can choose whether the actual quantity of ingredients consumed is asked from Operators or should the planned quantity be always automatically used as the actual quantity.
-If you wish to start reporting actual quantities from the Shop Floor App, you would need to enable this in the Katana MRP main site.
+You can choose whether to ask the Operators for the actual quantity of ingredients consumed or have the planned quantity always be automatically used as the actual quantity.
+If you want to start reporting actual quantities from the Shop Floor App, you need to enable this on the Katana MRP main site.

-Operators can also report the actual quantity of products made with a Manufacturing Order.
+Operators can also report the actual quantity of products made with a MO.
 Read more

 Enabling tracking for actual ingredient quantities consumed